ManisTakaur/laravel-html-form-builder/readme.md

     'required' => true
 ];
 ```
-In the case of the active value being “null”, a default value has to be generated and put at the top of the options list, otherwise the “active” value is to be placed at the top of the options list.
+In the case of the active value being “null”, a default value will be generated and will be at the top of the options list, otherwise the “active” value will be placed at the top of the options list.

 ##### Radio
 We will be using this template as follows